 This document will include all the costs associated with the sale, so the closing costs, and an agreement on who is responsible to pay for them – you as the seller or your buyer.
 Your agent or the title company will usually prepare this document.

 The bill of sale should include both the seller’s and buyer’s information.
 It will list what was included in the sale and the final price that was agreed upon.
+This document is typically prepared by your lawyer or real estate agent with the buyer’s lawyer or agent.

 What documents from this category you’ll need to have will depend on your exact situation and possibly what the buyer requests.
 You could need (and if you want to be on the safe side, you should) the following documents to sell a house: